 Planning & Project Spotlight

-he Stormwater Management Program is wrapping up an intensive, year-long effort to develop a strategic program master plan that is realistic, well-prioritized, and responsive to community needs.
+The Stormwater Management Program has completed an intensive, year-long effort to develop a strategic program master plan that is realistic, well-prioritized, and responsive to community needs.
 The overarching goal of this effort was to help ensure the optimal use of program resources to advance the City’s strategic goals and respond to community needs in each of the four primary program elements:

 - System maintenance